eh2k/squares-and-circles/README.md

 <img align="right" src="doc/adc_calib.bmp" width=196px />

-To callibrate the ADC `0V` reference, remove all patch cables from the module.
+To calibrate the ADC `0V` reference, remove all patch cables from the module.
 Use the right encoder to adjust the offset (press the encoder for fast adjustment).
 Do it on all cv-inputs, select the channel with the left encoder.
 Press [right] to enter the `-2V` calibration.
 Now you need to connect the DAC outputs to the cv-inputs.
 The DAC output produces the reference voltage, that is calibrated on the input.
 Repeat the calibration procedure and step to the `+2V` calibration.

 ### I/O Test: